BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --include=d...
-        can be specified multiple times; specifies directories to search for files specified on the command line or included from other files;
+        can be specified multiple times; specifies directories to search for files specified on the command line or imported by other files

-        the current directory is always searched first
+    * for files specified on the command line, the current directory is always searched first
+    * for files imported by other files, the directory containing the first file is always searched first; b<this behavior has changed; previously the current directory was always searched>

-        no search is performed for files that already include directory names
+    * no search is performed for files that already include directory names --info output details of author, date, version etc

-    --info
-        output details of author, date, version etc